Carer's Allowance information guide

 If you spend at least 35 hours a week caring for someone who’s ill or has a disability and receives certain benefits,...

-If you care for someone you could be entitled to some extra money each week if you meet the eligibility criteria outlined below.
+If you care for someone, you could be entitled to some extra money each week – even if you don't think of yourself as a carer.

-Many people don't think of themselves as a carer, but if you look after a partner, friend or relative who would find it difficult to manage without your support, then you're a carer.
+Carer's Allowance is the main welfare benefit to help carers.
+Many people don't think of themselves as a carer – but if you look after a partner, friend or relative who'd find it difficult to manage without your support, then you're a carer.
+You don't have to be related to the person you care for to claim.

-If your State Pension is more than the Carer's Allowance amount of £76.75 you might not be paid any Carer's Allowance.
 However, a successful Carer's Allowance claim will still give you an 'underlying entitlement' to it.
 This entitlement could mean you get extra money with any means-tested benefits you claim, such as Pension Credit or Housing Benefit.

 If you're under State Pension age, you'll also get National Insurance credits each week towards your pension.